calvintran1478/blue-waves/server/README.md

 ## Setting up Environment Variables

-In the src directory create a .env file with the following contents.
+In the server directory create a .env file with the following contents.
 ```
 DB_CONN=<db_conn>